 - One is based on Windows knowledge (12), down from three last year.

 - All of the top seven certifications were also in last year’s top 10.
 Review the 2017 top-paying certifications article to see which ones continue to perform well.

 If you’re looking to improve your skills and possibly your salary as well, these are some certifications you could pursue.
 Consider your current skillset and whether a related skill or a management skill may help power your career to the next level.
 For example, if you already know storage or networking, consider pursuing a certification in virtualization or cloud computing.
 Or, break out of your technical track and get on a management track by taking an ITIL® or PMP course and getting certified in one of those areas.

 Learn more about how you can improve productivity, enhance efficiency and sharpen your competitive edge through training.

 Call 1-866-716-6688 to speak with a Global Knowledge training advisor.

 About the Author

-John Hales is a Global Knowledge Instructor for AWS, SoftLayer, and VMware.
+John Hales is a Global Knowledge Instructor for AWS, Google, IBM Cloud (SoftLayer), and VMware.
 He is also the author of many books, including technical books from Sybex, exam preparation books, and many quick reference guides, in addition to custom courseware for individual customers.
-His latest book on vSphere is “Administering vSphere 5: Planning, Implementing and Troubleshooting.”
-Hales has various certifications, including VCP6-DCV, VCP6-DTM, VCAP-DCA, VCI, AWS SysOps Administrator – Associate, AWS Solutions Architect – Associate and others from AWS, VMware, Microsoft, EMC, and CompTIA.
+Hales has various certifications, including VCP6.5-DCV, VCP6-DTM, VCAP-DCA, VCI, AWS SysOps Administrator – Associate, AWS Solutions Architect – Professional, Google Cloud Certified – Professional Cloud Architect, and others from VMware, Microsoft, EMC, and CompTIA.
 He lives with his family in Sunrise, Florida.